-Jeffrey Herlings has pieced together some impressive statistics during his time in the FIM Motocross World Championship, which has spanned across eleven seasons thus far (this being the eleventh).
+Jeffrey Herlings has pieced together some impressive statistics during his time in the FIM Motocross World Championship, which has spanned across eleven seasons so far.
 Pundits do not even need to view the numbers to confidently proclaim that!
 What do the figures actually look like though?
-That is a question that carries many answers that in turn open up many avenues of conversation.
+That is a question that carries many answers that in turn opens up many avenues of conversation.

 Grands Prix Completed